cloudposse/github-action-matrix-extended/README.md

 GitHub Actions matrix have [limit to 256 items](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs#using-a-matrix-strategy)
-There is workaround to extend the limit with [reusable workflows](https://github.com/orgs/community/discussions/38704) This GitHub Action outputs structure for up to 3 nested workflows levels.
+There is workaround to extend the limit with [reusable workflows](https://github.com/orgs/community/discussions/38704) This GitHub Action outputs a JSON structure for up to 3 levels deep of nested matrixes.
 In theory run 256 ^ 3 (i.e., 16 777 216) jobs per workflow run!

 | Matrix max nested level | Total jobs count limit   |